 These funds invest in securities of companies that have access to or deal with natural resources like petroleum, oil, gas. gold, silver, etc. Though these funds invest in equity securities of the companies dealing in natural resources, the performance of these funds primarily depends on the value of commodities that the company deals in.

 Combination funds invest both in actual commodities and commodities futures.
-A combination fund, for example, may invest both in physical gold as well as gold futures.
+A combination fund, for example, may invest both in physical gold and gold futures.

 Advantages of Investing in Commodity Fund